-PRJ695 PROJECT MANAGEMENT CAPSTONE
+PRJ695 PROJECT MANAGEMENT CAPSTONE 3 CREDITS

-This capstone course requires students to demonstrate an understanding and application of material explored during the Project Management programs in both the Mark Skousen School of Business and College of Engineering and Computer Science.
-Additionally, this course will prepare students for the Project Management Institute's (PMI) Project Management Professional (PMP) certification examination.
+This capstone course requires students to demonstrate an understanding and application of material explored during the Project Management programs in both the College of Business, Management, and Economics and the College of Humanities and Social Sciences.
+Additionally, this course will prepare students for the Project Management Institute's Project Management Professional (PMP)® certification examination.
 Preparation includes utilization of study guides and practice exams.
+PMP is a registered mark of the Project Management Institute.